Arizona Pool Leagues

 Transferability - Your membership is transferable to wherever an AZPL sanctioned League exists.
 There is no transfer fee.
 Upon arrival at your new home, simply notify the League Operator and he will get you in touch with a team/location.
 If there is no AZPL sanctioned League at your new home, call the AZPL; every effort will be made to get one started.
 When you transfer to a new area, you will enter with your last skill level from your previous area.
 Memberships are nonrefundable and are not transferable from one person to another.

-ANNUAL / WEEKLY DUES
+ANNUAL DUE / TEAM ENTRY / WEEKLY DUES

 IMPORTANT — Make sure you fill out your membership application completely or correct any errors on the renewal notice.
 Some of your membership items will be mailed directly to your home address.
 If the AZPL does not have a complete and accurate address, you may not receive some of your benefits.
 Neither the AZPL nor your League Operator can be responsible for making them available at a later time.